JORGEBAYUELO/JORGEBAYUELO/README.md

 ### About Me

-I’m a **Cloud DevOps Engineer** passionate about creating infrastructure that helps teams move faster, deploy confidently, and operate reliably.
+I’m an **IT Professional** passionate about creating infrastructure that helps teams move faster, deploy confidently, and operate reliably.
 My work focuses on **bridging the gap between development and operations**, ensuring systems are **scalable, secure, and maintainable** in real-world production environments.

 What I bring to an organization is the ability to **build and optimize cloud infrastructure that directly supports business goals**, from faster releases to lower operational costs.
 I’ve built production-ready AWS environments with **Terraform**, automated deployments via **CI/CD pipelines**, and managed containerized workloads with **Kubernetes**.